 [The lack of Commonwealth R&D levies required the collection mechanism to continue and to remain a point of contention between the FRDC and some jurisdictions.
 It also occasionally resulted in the contributions from some jurisdictions being less than the maximum that would be matched by the Commonwealth.
-The 2013 amendments to the Act provided for a fishery to be declared a "separately levied fishery", and for levies collected by Commonwealth processes to be matched without state or territory involvement.]
+The 2013 amendments to the Act provided for a fishery to be declared a "separately levied fishery", and for levies collected by Commonwealth processes to be matched without state or territory government involvement.
+A separately levied fishery is yet to be created.]